Intro-CS-App-Dev-and-Deploy/App-Development/README.md

 Rewrite all single song functions to include .loop(0) as the play button
 - avoids the bug between .loop() and .play(): to loop the song needs to stop and then song will start again

+See .txt in Single Song Functions, required for Drawing Program

+---